corrode/corrode.github.io/content/blog/state-management/index.md

 door.lock();
 ```

-It may seem harmless, but can lead to unexpected behavior, such as wear on
-the lock's internal components or unnecessary activation of the car's lights and
+It may seem harmless, but it can lead to unexpected behavior, such as wear on the lock's internal components or unnecessary activation of the car's lights and horn.
-horn.

 What if it could prevent a call to `lock` on a locked door?
 And what if you weren't able to call `open` on a locked door in the first place?
-This way, you wouldn't have to worry about forgetting to check the state before
-performing an action.
-You could refactor fearlessly, knowing that the compiler
-has your back.
+This way, you wouldn't have to worry about forgetting to check the state before performing an action.
+You could refactor fearlessly, knowing that the compiler has your back.

 Could the compiler help us avoid such issues?
 Glad you asked!

 ## Using Traits to Build a State Machine

-The typestate pattern uses the type system to ensure correct state transitions
-at compile time.
+The typestate pattern uses the type system to ensure correct state transitions at compile time.
 Here’s how to implement it in Rust:

 ```rust
 trait DoorState {